kamathe/kamathe.github.io/posts/revhero1-file.md

 If you don't know about it please refer to `Part 0` post for more details.

 When starting with Reversing a binary, you need to first understand the format of the binary.
-Yeah, we have already run `file` command on the given binary in the earlier post.
+Yeah, we have already ran `file` command on the given binary in the earlier post.
 However we are going to dig deeper.
 Remember we are going to take the longer route !

 So let's start afresh by running the `file` command again on our target binary.